Vine Ripe Nutrition Logo

 Spring Lentil Tacos

-Lentil tacos may be even tastier than bean tacos!
+Lentil tacos may even be tastier than bean tacos!

 Spring Lentil Tacos

-Makes 6 tacos
+Makes six tacos

 1 cup lentils